 Halloween Horror Nights – 2018 Edition

 Start: Boca Raton, FL

 Duration: 2 H 50 M on the Florida Turnpike

 Lowes Portofino Bay Hotel

 What a lovely hotel, it is seriously so stunning!
 Alec’s mom booked this hotel for our stay and it was beyond perfect!
 His mom and sister particularly enjoyed the Fast Passes that are included in your stay (sorry, not for HHN, but during the day).
 Alec and I REALLY enjoyed that we could take a ferry from the Portofino Hotel to Universal’s City Walk.
 The ferry ride was no more than 10 minutes and it was nice to sit before having to walk.

 Things to Do

 We all know the main reason for visiting Halloween Horror Nights is for the HAUNTED HOUSES!!
 Although we didn’t visit all 10 houses, we were able to do more than half.
-But seeing all 10 houses is completely do-able, however, ONLY with a fast pass.
+But seeing all 10 houses is completely do-able, however, ONLY with a fast pass or if you go multiple nights.
 Alec and I were able to see all 10 houses 2 years ago with my cousin, but we also had fast passes.
-If you’re trying to save a few bucks and DO NOT purchase a fast pass I have no idea how many houses you’ll see, but it can’t be more than 3.
+If you’re trying to save a few bucks and DO NOT purchase a fast pass then I have no idea how many houses you’ll be able to see, but it can’t be many.
 Those lines are RIDICULOUS!!

 Below are all the houses HHN is offering this year: